Gabrieltgaldino/NRG_QT/docs/source/NRGDock.rst

 **NRGDock** is a software developed for ultra-massive-high-trough-put screening using a scoring function derivated from FlexAID.

 .. note::
-    To use NRGdock the target object and target cleft (see how to generate clefts in :doc:`GetCleft`) should be loaded in pymol interface.
+    To use NRGdock the target object and target cleft (see how to generate clefts in :doc:`GetCleft`) should be loaded in PyMOL interface.

     .. image:: _static/images/NRGDock/recep-cleft-nrgdock.png
        :alt: An example image